 Let the chili cool completely.
 Then, transfer the chili into an airtight container and remove as much air as possible.
-Refrigerate for up to 3-5 days.
+Refrigerate for up to 3-5 days the

-To reheat: reheat on high in the microwave for 60-90 minutes or until hot.
+To reheat: Reheat over medium/low heat on the stovetop, stirring occasionally.
+You can also reheat on high in the microwave for 60-90 minutes or until hot.